mjtechguy/gemini-openai-api-proxy/README.md

 Based on [openai-gemini](https://github.com/PublicAffairs/openai-gemini).

+Also, I am not a developer and I am not familiar with the best practices.
+I am just a user that wanted to use this service in a different way.
+If you have any suggestions, please let me know.

+Also also, this thing may be buggy as hell...sooo...yeah.

 ## Security Warning

 This is a very simple proxy server and does not have any security features.
 It is not recommended to use this in a production environment or to be exposed to the internet.
 It is recommended to use this only for development purposes.